thespacedoctor/picaxe/docs/source/_includes/tutorial.rst

 Command-Line Tutorial
 =====================

-Before you begin using picaxe you will need to populate some custom settings within the picaxe settings file.
+Before you begin using picaxe you'll need to populate some custom settings within the picaxe settings file.

 To setup the default settings file at ``~/.config/picaxe/picaxe.yaml`` run the command: